Fabrication and characterization of polymeric aerogels loaded with diamond scattering particles

 Abstract

-We have developed a suite of novel infrared-blocking filters made by embedding diamond scattering particles in a polyimide aerogel substrate.
-Our developments allow us to tune the spectral performance of the filters based on both the composition of the base aerogel material and the properties of the scattering particles.
-Our filters are targeted for use in a variety of applications, from ground-based cryogenic telescope experiments to space-based planetary science probes.
-We summarize the design, fabrication, and characterization of these filters.
-We investigate several polyimide base aerogel formulations and the effects of loading them with diamond scattering particles of varying sizes and relative densities.
+We have developed a suite of infrared-blocking filters made by embedding diamond scattering particles in a polyimide aerogel substrate.
+We demonstrate the ability to tune the spectral performance of the filters based on both the composition of the base aerogel material and the properties of the scattering particles.
+We summarize the fabrication, optical modeling, and characterization of these filters.
+We investigate two polyimide base aerogel formulations and the effects of loading them with diamond scattering particles of varying sizes and relative densities.
+We describe a model for the filters’ behavior using a combination of Maxwell Garnett and Mie scattering techniques.
+We present optical characterization results for diamond-loaded aerogel filters with cutoff frequencies (50% transmittance) ranging between 2.5 and 15 THz, and confirm that the measured spectral performance is in agreement with our optical models.
+We also measure the filters’ refractive indices in the microwave and report findings in agreement with Maxwell Garnett model predictions (typically n < 1.08)